De-Googling: Where to Start

 Search: Ditch Google, Embrace Privacy

-Let's start with the most basic: search. **DuckDuckGo** is the star here.
-It doesn't track your searches, delivers solid results, and protects your privacy.
-Other great options include **Startpage** or **MetaGer**.
+The most fundamental swap: search.
+DuckDuckGo is the go-to.
+It doesn't track your searches, delivers solid results, and respects your privacy.
+Other strong options include Startpage and MetaGer.

 Email: Secure Your Inbox